INSIDE PICS Of Surveen Chawla’s Fairytale Wedding In Italy: The Actress Opens Up About Her Marriage!

 Surveen & Akshay’s Wedding Was A Close-knit Affair

 It was an Italian wedding for the couple.
-Only families and a few industry friends attended the wedding.
+Only their families and a few industry friends attended the wedding.
 She further told BT, "In a quintessential Indian wedding, the couple is surrounded by guests.
 But we wanted the day to ourselves; the idea was to enjoy each and every moment with each other and with those who matter the most."

 Surveen’s White Wedding